Semantic Relations and Deep Learning: Attributional features: word embeddings

 These operations can also be useful in establishing that different argument pairs are in the same semantic relation.
 For example, it can be verified that the relative positions of the first and the second arguments are consistent, \eg that the vectors connecting capital cities to their respective countries tend to be parallel; see Figure \ref{fig:relaspos}.
 Most of the time, there is a more complicated connection between the arguments' position in this space and the relation between them.
 Nonetheless, even a complex model of relations relies on there being a degree of similarity (maybe only along certain dimensions) between a relation's arguments across numerous instances.

-There have been many proposals of inducing word embeddings .
+There are many methods of inducing word embeddings .
 Each method leverages slightly differently the information in a word's context, emphasizes different aspects of a word's meaning, or produces a context-specific embedding.
-The earliest methods produced ``stand-alone'' embeddings. \newcite{Mikolov2013a} worked with a context window, \newcite{Pennington2014} with grammatical collocations. \newcite{Neelakantan2014,Iacobacci2015} and \newcite{Pilehvar2016} derive word-sense embeddings .
+The earliest methods produced ``stand-alone'' embeddings . \newcite{Mikolov2013a} worked with a context window, \newcite{Pennington2014} with grammatical collocations. \newcite{Neelakantan2014,Iacobacci2015} and \newcite{Pilehvar2016} derive word-sense embeddings .

+\newcite{Sennrich2016} produce embeddings below the word level.
+To segment words, they use character n-gram models and a byte-pair encoding compression algorithm.
+The motivation comes from the problem of out-of-vocabulary words in machine translation.

+Word embeddings are, in effect, projections of words into a multi-dimensional space; the words' coordinates in the new space preserve their specific properties.
+For example, semantically or functionally similar words should be close in such a space.
+Most models project words onto a Euclidean space, and take various distance metrics as proxies for word similarity.

+Other types of spaces may be even more appropriate for meaning representation. \newcite{Nickel2017} embed words into a hyperbolic space, or more precisely into a Poincar\'{e} ball; that is a topologically open space bounded by a d-dimensional sphere with unit radius, $B^d = \{ x \in \realr^d~|~\norm{x} < 1 \}$.

+Distances in this space are measured along its equivalent of straight lines: arcs orthogonal to the space's surface boundary. \citeauthor{Nickel2017} show that the properties of hyperbolic spaces make this kind of representation particularly suited to the modelling of hierarchical data.
+Distances between words in the hyperbolic space mirror distances between nodes in a tree: distances between words closer to the root (situated somewhere close to the center of the ball) will be larger than distances between words closer to the leaves.
+Figure \ref{fig:poincareembs} shows the projection in two dimensions of the embeddings in the Poincar\'{e} space for words in \wn . \newcite{Nickel2018} further optimize this by embedding the taxonomy in the Lorentz model of hyperbolic space.